cavaliercoder/cavaliercoder.github.io/_drafts/squashing-memory-allocations-in-go.md

 Memory needs to be reserved before it can be written to.
 We call this process _memory allocation_, frequently observed in functions like `malloc`.
-On modern systems, The Go runtime incurs a small (10s of nanoseconds) penalty for most types of memory allocations.
+On modern systems, the Go runtime incurs a small penalty (10s of nanoseconds) for most types of memory allocations.
 Depending on your program, these small latencies might quickly compound into a performance bottleneck.
 Maybe.
 Read on.